raspberrypilearning/sense-hat-random-sparkles/en/step_5.md

-## Using the random module
+## Using the `random` module

-So far you picked your own random numbers, but you can let the computer choose them instead.
+So far you picked your own random numbers, but you can let the computer choose them instead by using the `random` module.

 + Add another `import` line at the top of your program: